GlVerdugo/ProyectoFinal/heart_disease_prediction/README.md

 * Change the directory to the root folder.

-* Create a virtual environment with Python 3.10:
+* Create a virtual environment with Python 3.10 (Windows):

-Windows
 1.Run the following command to install the virtual environment:
     py3.10 -m venv venv310

 2.Activate the virtual environment: Go to the SCRIPT folder and run the file .\activate:

 3.Once the virtual environment is activated, you can install the packages necessary for machine learning by running the following command (you need a requierement.txt file):
     pip install -r requirements.txt